Punalur Assembly constituency

 Punalur is a legislative assembly constituency in Kollam district of Kerala, India.
 It is one among the 11 assembly constituencies in Kollam district.
-The current MLA is P.S Supal of CPI.
+The current MLA is P. S. Supal of CPI.

 Structure

-As per the recent changes on assembly constituency delimitations, the Punalur assembly constituency consists of the municipality of Punalur and 7 neighbouring panchayaths including Anchal, Ariyankavu, Edamulakkal, Eroor, Karavaloor, Kulathupuzha and Thenmala in Punalur Taluk.
+As per the recent changes in Assembly constituency delimitations, Punalur Assembly constituency consists of the municipality of Punalur and seven neighbouring panchayaths including Anchal, Ariyankavu, Edamulakkal, Eroor, Karavaloor, Kulathupuzha and Thenmala in Punalur taluk.

 Electoral history

-Punalur assembly constituency was carved out from Pathanapuram constituency in 1954.
+Punalur Assembly constituency was carved out from Pathanapuram Assembly constituency in 1954.

 Travancore-Cochin Legislative Assembly Elections

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: